 From Yudanaka, the snow monkeys and Shiga Kogen

 From late April to early November, there are buses between Yudanaka Station in Yamanouchi and the Shirane Resthouse (70 minutes, 1650 yen one way, one bus every 1-2 hours) that stop along the way in Shibu Onsen, the Snow Monkey Park bus stop and Shiga Kogen.
-The buses are not covered by the Japan Rail Pass.
+The buses are not covered by any JR passes.